appinha/advent_of_code-framework/README.md

 For your **personal input**, just copy it from the AoC website and paste it into the `input.txt` file.

-For **testing inputs**, add them into the `input_test.txt` file in substitution of the text `INPUT` and add the expected result in substitution of the `?` character.
+For **testing inputs**, add them in the `input_test.txt` file in substitution of the text `INPUT` and add the expected result in substitution of the `?` character.
 The line `<--->` is used to separate inputs for a given puzzle part, while the line `<===>` separates inputs from each puzzle part.
 In the example below, there are 3 testing inputs for part 1 and 2 testing inputs for part 2:

 ```
 2x3x4